Am I eligible to make a personal injury claim?

 1. Your injury happened within the last 3 years (limitation)

-2. Someone else caused it (causation)
+2. Someone else caused your injury (causation)

 3. That person had a responsibility to keep you safe (liability).